Oslo waterfront in Bjørvika with modern architecture reflected in the fjord at sunset

 Evening

-Spend the evening at Aker Brygge and Tjuvholmen for the fjord promenade, people watching, and a stress-free dinner plan.
-If you are travelling Friday or Saturday, this is where your booked dinner should happen.
-It is the one booking that removes the biggest weekend friction and makes the whole trip feel smoother.
+Spend the evening around Aker Brygge and Tjuvholmen for the fjord promenade, people watching, and an easy dinner plan.
+If you’re visiting on Friday or Saturday, this is where your pre-booked dinner should be.

 Day 2 – Classic Oslo and a local neighbourhood